The following patent was granted by

 be exceptional.

-ways, including for routine crime reduction.
-An example of
+help in various ways, including for routine crime reduction.

-routine crime reduction could be in the advent that a
+An example of routine crime reduction could be in the advent

-visitor's wallet was stolen in which his credit cards and
+that a visitor's wallet was stolen in which his credit cards

 report the theft to the relevant authorities, including the